 Over the course of the next year, we intend to take the following further steps to combat slavery and human trafficking:

-- ensure that higher-risk suppliers receive a copy of our Anti-slavery Policy; and
+- ensure that any new high risk suppliers receive a copy of our Anti-slavery Policy; and

 We will continue to monitor the effectiveness of our processes and procedures to prevent modern slavery and human trafficking in our business and our supply chains, and take necessary steps to ensure that they remain appropriate.

 This statement is made pursuant to section 54(1) of MSA 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2018.
 The firm’s Management Committee is responsible for implementing this Statement.
 This statement will be reviewed annually and made available on our website.

 This statement is approved on 23 June 2020.